paritytech/substrate-playground/website/docs/building/cicd.md

 ### Playground

 The main branch is [develop](https://github.com/paritytech/substrate-playground/tree/develop).
 Changes can be merged only via PR.
-[develop](https://github.com/paritytech/substrate-playground/tree/develop) (reflected by [staging](http://playground-staging.substrate.dev/)) and [master](https://github.com/paritytech/substrate-playground/tree/master) (reflected by [production](http://playground.substrate.dev/)) are continuously deployed on their respective environment.
+[develop](https://github.com/paritytech/substrate-playground/tree/develop) and [master](https://github.com/paritytech/substrate-playground/tree/master) are continuously deployed.

 Once manually approved on the staging environment, changes are promoted to master.